one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #

 ### Requirements:
-  - Core i5 Processor
+  - Core i3 or Core i5 processor
-      - Core i3 Processor (works but have had reports of waking to a black screen after sleep requiring a restart)
   - [MrChromebox's coreboot firmware 4.12](https://mrchromebox.tech/#fwscript)
   - [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9)
   - Minimum of a 32GB SSD
     - Minimum 64GB recommended
   - A [compatible m.2 WiFi card](https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/m2.html#supported-cards)
-    - I can confirm the Dell DW1560 works in MacOS, Windows, & Ubuntu
+    - I can confirm the Dell DW1560 works in MacOS, Windows, & Ubuntu (with additional kexts)
-    - Other users have reported success with the BCM94360NG
+    - Other users have reported success with the BCM94360NG (no additional kexts required!)
   - MacOS installer flash drive
     - See the guides linked in [Basic Installation Steps](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#basic-installation-steps) below

 ### Notes:
+  - There appears to be some variances with this model.
+With some models, there can be an issue with booting MacOS after the initial install completes.
+This is only known to affect some i3 models but is possible it can affect i5 models as well.
+I'm unsure how to check for the difference at this time.
   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBookAir7,2 profile
      - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
 There are 7 stages, including off
   - OpenCore is set to boot at 1280x1024 - booting at 1920x1080 causes the login screen to load up with extreme graphical glitches so don't bother changing it
   - Most DRM doesn't work.
-If you need streaming services like Netflix, Hulu, Amazon Prime, etc., then this probably isn't for you.
+If you need streaming services like Netflix, Hulu, Amazon Prime, etc., then this might not be for you.
 Or dual boot!

 ### What's Working:
   - Just about everything!